 - a.
+Population aged 14 or younger plus population aged 65 or older, divided by population aged 15-64.

+- b.
+General early pensionable age only; excludes early pensionable ages for specific groups of employees.

+- c.
+2015 GDP.

-Population aged 14 or younger plus population aged 65 or older, divided by population aged 15-64. - b.
-General early pensionable age only; excludes early pensionable ages for specific groups of employees. - c.
-The country has no early pensionable age, has one only for specific groups, or information is not available. - d.
-Regardless of age but subject to other requirements. - e.
-Urban workers.
+- d.
+The country has no early pensionable age, has one only for specific groups, information is not available, or the pension is awarded at any age if certain qualifying conditions are met.

+- e.
+2014 GDP.

+- f.
+2009 GDP.

+- g.
+The retirement age is flexible.